vigetlabs/microcosm/docs/guides/hello-microcosm.md

 ## Booting things up

 `Microcosm::start` begins an application.
-This will setup initial state, run plugins, then execute a callback:
+This will setup initial state and then execute a callback:

 ```javascript
 let app = new Microcosm()